syncfusion-content/wpf-docs/wpf/Diagram/Commands/ExpandCollapse.md

 ### Node

-The [`Node`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter.html#Syncfusion_UI_Xaml_Diagram_ExpandCollapseParameter_node) is used to set the node that is to be act as root element.
+The [Node](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter.html#Syncfusion_UI_Xaml_Diagram_ExpandCollapseParameter_node) property is used to set the node that is to be act as root element.

 ### IsUpdateLayout

-The [`IsUpdateLayout`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter.html#Syncfusion_UI_Xaml_Diagram_ExpandCollapseParameter_IsUpdateLayout) is used to set whether the layout to be updated or not after the command execution.
+The [IsUpdateLayout](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter.html#Syncfusion_UI_Xaml_Diagram_ExpandCollapseParameter_IsUpdateLayout) property is used to set whether the layout to be updated or not after the command execution.

 {% tabs %}
 {% highlight C# %}